AWS vs GCP vs Azure 2026: Honest Dev Comparison

 | Storage | 5 GB S3 (12 months) | 5 GB (always free) | 5 GB (12 months) |

 GCP's always-free tier is the most generous for ongoing use.
-AWS and Azure's 12-month free tiers are more powerful but expire.
+AWS and Azure's 12-month free tiers are more powerful but expire — and when they do, the charges start immediately.
+No grace period.
+No reminder email that actually gets your attention.
 The $300 GCP credit and $200 Azure credit are great for experimenting with expensive services like GPUs and managed databases.
+Use them wisely.
+Set a budget alert on day one.

 Which to Learn for Jobs in India

-AWS holds roughly 31% of the global cloud market and an even larger share of the Indian market.
-The majority of Indian startups, mid-size companies, and even large enterprises use AWS.
-If you look at job listings on Naukri, LinkedIn, or Indeed for cloud roles in Bangalore, Hyderabad, or Pune, AWS skills are requested 2-3x more often than GCP or Azure.
+Here's why.
+AWS holds roughly 31% of the global cloud market and an even larger share in India specifically.
+Most Indian startups, mid-size companies, and even large enterprises run on AWS.
+If you pull up job listings on Naukri, LinkedIn, or Indeed for cloud roles in Bangalore, Hyderabad, or Pune, AWS skills show up 2-3x more often than GCP or Azure.
+That's not a small gap.

-That said, Azure is dominant in large Indian enterprises that use Microsoft products — banks, insurance companies, government agencies, and IT services companies (TCS, Infosys, Wipro).
-If you are targeting enterprise IT roles, Azure expertise is more valuable.
+Azure is dominant in large Indian enterprises that run Microsoft products — banks, insurance companies, government agencies, and IT services companies like TCS, Infosys, and Wipro.
+If you're targeting enterprise IT roles at those firms, Azure expertise is arguably more valuable than AWS.

-GCP is favored by data-centric companies and startups with modern tech stacks.
-If you are aiming for companies like Flipkart, PhonePe, or data engineering roles, GCP skills stand out.
+GCP tends to show up at data-centric companies and startups with modern tech stacks.
+Aiming for companies like Flipkart, PhonePe, or data engineering roles?
+GCP skills will stand out on your resume.

 Certification Paths